 Like Walker on the opposite flank, the improvement in Rose under Pochettino has been particularly eye-catching.
 At one point Rose was a figure of ridicule among Premier League supporters, but he is now England’s first-choice left-back.

-Known as “the gaffer’s son” among the Spurs squad, he has admitted: “He’s been like a father figure to myself and a lot of the players here.”
+Known as “the gaffer’s son” among the Spurs squad, he has said of Pochettino: “He’s been like a father figure to myself and a lot of the players here.”

 Bentaleb was one of the success stories of Pochettino’s first season, impressing enough in midfield to earn a new five-year contract.
 But the follow season brought suggestions of a fall-out with the manager and only five league appearances.